buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcAreaMeasure.md

 # IfcAreaMeasure

-An area measure is the value of the extent of a surface.
+An area measure is the value of the extent of a surface.<!-- end of definition -->

 Usually measured in square metre (m2).